Hiring in Web2 usually focused on filling the chairs. The success metric was, too often, how many people were brought in, not how well they fit.

 Utilizing Networks and DAOs

 A good number of the top hires are established through word of mouth within communities instead of mainstream channels.
-Engaged visits to Discord channels, Telegram channels, or DAO forums can reveal enthusiastic contributors.
-Such communities usually bring in talent that’s already entrenched in Web3.
+If you’re looking for the most suitable candidate, try to visit online communities.
+You’ll most likely find an enthusiastic contributor there.

 Accessing Global Talent Pools